 Revenue inched down 2.63 percent year-on-year to HK$1.79 billion.

-Town Health maintains a competitive edge amid industry consolidation and intensifying market competition, benefiting from its healthcare service network throughout Hong Kong, mature operational management system and solid customer base, it noted, adding that it continues to hold prudent and steady confidence in the medium-to-long-term development of Hong Kong's private healthcare market.
+Chairman and chief executive Karson Choi Ka-tsan said in the annual result announcement that Town Health maintains a competitive edge amid industry consolidation and intensifying market competition, benefiting from its healthcare service network throughout Hong Kong, mature operational management system, and solid customer base.